yutre021/DevOps/README.md

 # Choosing the Right Project Management Model (Escolhendo o Modelo Certo de Gerenciamento de Projetos)

-This document summarizes the key factors to consider when selecting a project management methodology and highlights the prevalent standard in software development, based on the provided image.
+This document summarizes the key factors to consider when selecting a project management methodology and highlights the prevalent standard in software development.

 ---